 James and Julia’s hindcast/forecast model produces excellent results and is continually evolving.
 See their blog to keep up with latest developments as I am no longer working on the python frontend.

-The way the Plotly app I made imports population data for countries and the daily death data made available by CSSE at Johns Hopkins University together with publicly available lockdown data to provide the inputs needed by the R code which I created a stripped out executable version from.
+The way the Plotly app I made works is as follows.
+It imports population data for countries and the daily death data made available by CSSE at Johns Hopkins University together with publicly available lockdown data.
+These provide the inputs needed by the R code which I created a stripped out executable version from.

-The hindcast/forecast simulation is manifested by 5000 runs using Monte Carlo Markov chains for 6 model parameters:
+The hindcast/forecast simulation itself is manifested by 5000 runs using Monte Carlo Markov Chains (MCMC) for 6 model parameters (see Annan and Hargreaves, 2020 above for details and a description of the SEIR model itself):

 |Variable 1||Latent period [days]|